Manalahmed15253/MyStoreApp/README.md

 # MyStoreApp

+This Application is an e-commerce app to shop and buy the available items, it contains main features such as 1- displaying the available products for the user to choose and add to their cart (in various quantities)
+2- when the user clicks on an item it displays more information about that item 3- User can view their cart which includes the products that the user has added to their cart 4- User can checkout using the checkout form, which collects information about the user (e.g., name, address, payment details, etc.)
+5- Order confirmation page which shows the outcome after the user completes the checkout process (i.e., submits the checkout form) will by displayed

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 ## Development server
+-This app uses bootstrap@3 so make sure you have it by running: npm install --save bootstrap@3.
+-Run npm install to install all the dependencies.

-Run `ng serve` for a dev server.
+-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding